logancoty/TheAmazingRace/README.md

 ### Output

-The program will output the path for each maze file in the following format:
+The program will output the path for each maze file in the console all at once with the following format:

 `Path found for Maze 1:`